Solados/portfolio/README.md

-## that a portfolio website for Manssor AL-Muqati with pixel art theme
+## that is a portfolio website for Manssor AL-Muqati with pixel art theme